rahulcs/quollapse/README.md

-quora-collapse-plugin
+quollapse
 =====================
-The plugin collapses 'all' answers which users have expanded on quora similar to twitter.
+Quollapse is a google-chrome plugin which collapses 'all' answers which users have expanded on quora.
+(A feature similar to what twitter has)

 Usage
 =====